crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

  ![new connection string](./img/new_cnxnstr.png)

  #### Variable Groups
  You've just seen how to set a pipeline variable, but what if that connection string is commonly used by many of your applications?
 To avoid entering it into multiple pipelines, and updating multiple pipelines if it ever changes, you can create a Variable Group that is globally available.
-You then link it to your Release and the it's values will be available just the same as if you set a variable in the Release pipeline itself.
+You then link it to your Release and its values will be available just the same as if you set a variable in the Release pipeline itself.

  1. Hover over the Rocket Ship and select "Libraries".
  1. Click on "+Variable group".